 How early to go to the train station in Italy

-However, as a general rule, 40 minutes before the time of departure of your train is a good rule of thumb for high-speed trains.
+I personally find that, as a general rule, 20 minutes before the time of departure of your train is a good rule of thumb for high-speed trains.

 As you get to the station, search for the big train schedule table marked as ‘Partenze/Departures’.